In this tutorial we introduce you to Gherkin – BDD Language (Business Driven Development). We will try to answer these questions in details

 What is Gherkin – BDD Language?

-Before diving in to Gherkin, it is necessary to understand the importance and need of a common language across different domains of project.
+Before diving into Gherkin, it is necessary to understand the importance and need of a common language across different domains of project.
 By different domains I By different domains I mean Clients, Developers, Testers, Business analysts and the Managerial team.
-Let’s start with talking about usual problems of a development project first and then we will move to a solution, while doing so we will come across the need for a common language.
+Let’s start by talking about usual problems of a development project first and then we will move to a solution, while doing so we will come across the need for a common language.

 Assume you are a part of a technical team (Developer and Tester) and you have a task of collaborating with the business team (Business owners and Business analysts).
 You have to come up with the requirements of your project, these requirements will be what your development team will be implementing and test team will be testing.
 Also, that you have to make a small search feature on your E-Commerce platform.
 This feature will allow users to search for a product on your website.